chirichexe/unibo-computer-eng-toolkit/README.md

 # unibo-computer-eng-toolkit

-I'm Davide, a [Computer Engineering](corsi.unibo.it/laurea/IngegneriaInformatica) student at the University of Bologna (unibo), enrolled since 2022.
+I'm Davide Chirichella, a [Computer Engineering](corsi.unibo.it/laurea/IngegneriaInformatica) student at the University of Bologna (unibo), enrolled since 2022.

 This repo collects some of the libraries and utilities I’ve built for my courses.